Glidegear/automatic-cable-cutter/README.md

 releasing the source of automatic-cable-cutter.
 This resources are the results of a one day kickstarting project.
 The goal was to get a machine for cutting a number of cables in a certain length.

-*Unfortunately i did not spend any time in tidy up the sources.*
-*Unfortunately some of the parts are not documented, because i used some stuff laying around in my workshop.
-These parts should be replaced by standard parts.*
+*Unfortunately i did not spend any time in tidy up the sources.
+1 *Unfortunately some of the parts are not documented, because i used some stuff laying around in my workshop.
+These parts should be replaced by standard parts.
+2

 https://www.flickr.com/photos/teil3ch/albums/72157676039368655